ybezsonov/kro/website/README.md

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation
+If you're using other tools than `npm`, you can refer to the `docusaurs documentation` for build and installation https://docusaurus.io/docs/installation#build

+If you are using `yarn`, use:

 ```
 $ yarn
 ```
 ### Local Development

+To start a local development server, use:

 ```
 $ yarn start